 Or, you may be a long established company where your culture is more conservative, professional and risk adverse.

 Along with the established corporate culture for the organisation as a whole, you also need to consider the working environment and culture that exists within different group of employees, departments or offices which may be subtly or significantly different to that of the overall organisation.

 The culture within the workplace can have a significant impact of how potential employees fit it, how they ultimately perform and whether or not they stay for the long term.
 Understanding the working culture that exists around a role is therefore important.
 Once again, a good way to achieve this is by engaging with those currently in the job, the line managers and those working closely with that team.

 A Columbia University study shows that there is a significant difference in employee turnover at organisations with rich company culture, a mere 13.9 percent, compared with 48.4 percent for organisations with poor company cultures.

 Another useful way to gauge what the working culture is like, is to review exit interviews conducted with leaving employees.
 If they tell you that the role was too pressured, or that they felt the role was too structured or restrictive, this can provide valuable insights into the actual day to day role.

 Once you fully understand and appreciate the corporate culture and working environment, you can start to consider the preferred personal qualities, characteristics and values the candidates should ideally possess.
 In addition to listing these qualities, it is sensible to rate them in order of importance.

 If you're looking for a sales person to work within a high pressure, competitive environment such as financial trading floor, then having a win at all costs attitude, being tenacious and being decisive may be considered as the most important characteristics you want to see in a candidate.
 However, it maybe equally important that they are accurate and disciplined, so deciding on the order of importance will vary from company to company.

 3. What are your minimum requirements

 For every job there will be a series of "must haves".
 These are skills, strengths or talents an employee needs to do the role.
 Often these will be defined as minimum qualifications, previous experience in a similar role, sector or vertical.
 They can also be strengths, characteristics and attitudes.

 To be a door-to-door sales person, you need to be resilient and self-motivated, you don't need a degree in applied mathematics.
 In contrast, to be an airline pilot you must have the relevant pilots licence and experience of flying the planes your airline operates.

 When listing or ranking the must haves, it is important to make the distinction between those attributes that can be taught or acquired easily and those that can't.
 If the role involves using a particular software program, ask whether this skill is actually a must have, or is it something that can be learnt relatively quickly.
 To become a surgeon will take years of training and a minimum level of education.

 As well as skills and experience, increasingly employers are recognising that having the right personal strengths and attributes can be just as important to doing the role successfully.
 There has been a lot talked and written about the importance of nurses being naturally caring and compassionate.
 This is not a skill or talent that can be learned, it is an in built human characteristic that you either have or don't.

 4. Team dynamics and diversity

 Another very important consideration when defining the ideal candidate for a role is to look at the make up of the current team or department they will be working in.
 A common misconception is that you simply need to find an clone of the current top performer.
 This is not always the case.

 In fact, the strongest teams will bring varying perspectives from both professional and personal experiences.
 Why diversity matters is increasingly well known and understood.
 Even for roles such as in customer services, it is not always as simple as having employees who behave and conduct themselves exactly the same.
 Having a team with a diverse range of experiences and our outlooks, can help to build a more rounded and more effective team.

+Once again, to gain a thorough understanding of the current team dynamic, where its' strengths lie and what its' weaknesses are, requires open and honest conversations with all stakeholders, both internally and ideally externally as well.
 Asking your customers what they like most about dealing with your team and where they feel you might be lacking can help to identify where the gaps are and the sort of candidates you need to fill them.

 5. Career development

 For many candidates the potential of career development will be an important consideration.
 Job Board Career Builder’s survey, covered in the Forbes Magazine article Why Your Top Talent Is Leaving In 2014, And What It'll Take To Retain Them listed nine reasons why people leave.
 For 45% of workers it was the lack of career advancement opportunities at current company which contributed most to them leaving.

 Therefore, you need to understand and consider what the career development path looks like for the role.
 Potential career development can vary from one organisation to another and from role to role .

 Professional services firms tend to have a clearly defined and in some cases, extremely dynamic career path for those entering the business.
-However, depending on what stage the candidate enters the organisation,
+However, depending on what stage the candidate enters the organisation, this can vary significantly.

 Other sectors may have slower, more structured career paths.
 Many traditional engineering firms for example, where promotion is based on length of service and experience.